 Because my daughter, Kristyn, is vegan, she transformed my Aunt Alkisty's original recipe to 'veganize it.'

-Often, Greek New Year's Bread is referred to as a cake because of its sweet taste.
-Similar to a Hawaain roll, New Year's bread is moist with a sweet flavor.
-When toasted, it almost tastes like french toast.
+Greek New Year's Bread is often referred to as a cake because of its sweet taste.
+Like a Hawaiian roll, New Year's bread is moist with a sweet flavor.
+When toasted, it almost tastes like French toast.

 My kids, who usually eat most of the loaf themselves, love to toast pieces for breakfast.
 And often, they even toast some for dessert.